CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab7.md

 1. On the **Settings** page, click **Endpoints (2)** under the **Settings (1)** category.

    ![](../media/rd_day1_ex4_t1_4.png)
+   > **Note:** If you donot see the Endpoints option, you can directly navigate to Endpoints portal by going to the below mentioned link [https://security.microsoft.com/securitysettings/endpoints/integration](https://security.microsoft.com/securitysettings/endpoints/integration).

 1. If prompted with a loading screen, wait for the workspace setup to complete.